FOSS-Cell-GECPKD/OpenHack-20/README.md

 # OpenHack '20
-OpenHack '20 is a two month program conducted at GEC Palakkad which offers students an opportunity to build open source projects under the FOSS Cell.
+OpenHack '20 is a three month program conducted at GEC Palakkad which offers students an opportunity to build open source projects under the FOSS Cell.
 Students get to learn the git workflow, new languages/frameworks, improve leadership and collaboration skills while following best open source practices.
 This will also help them prepare for programs like Google Summer of Code and the MLH Fellowship.

 ## How to participate?